AfricanAsili/AfricanAsili-Site/README.md

  My name is Wachira Nicholas Nduati, an avid documentary lover who for the longest time tried to ignore the itch to start this.
 I hope it works out.

 #### Hosted?
-The site is yet to be hosted but will soon take up the space [AFricanAsili.org](https://www.africanasili.org/)
+The site is hosted on [AFricanAsili.org](https://www.africanasili.org/)

 ### Technical